-Medical assistants are the only allied health professionals specifically trained to work in ambulatory settings, such as physicians' offices, clinics and group practices.
-These multiskilled personnel can perform administrative and clinical procedures.
-(Duties vary from office to office depending on location, size, and specialty.)
+Job Responsibilities: Medical assistants are the only allied health professionals specifically trained to work in ambulatory care settings, such as physician offices, clinics, and group practices.
+Duties vary from office to office depending on location, size, specialty, and state law.